Sally M. Promey

 Denomination: United Church of Christ

 Sally M. Promey is Director of the Yale Initiative for the Study of Religion and Visual Culture, generously supported by a grant awarded in 2008 from the Henry Luce Foundation.
 Prior to arriving at Yale, she was chair and professor in the Department of Art History and Archaeology at the University of Maryland, where she taught for fifteen years.
 Her scholarship explores relations between visual culture and religion in the United States from the colonial period through the present.
-Current book projects include volumes titled Religion in Plain View: The Public Aesthetics of American Belief and Written on the Heart: Protestant Visual Culture in the United States.
-Among earlier publications, Promey’s Painting Religion in Public: John Singer Sargent’s “Triumph of Religion” at the Boston Public Library received the American Academy of Religion Award for Excellence in the Historical Study of Religion and Spiritual Spectacles: Vision and Image in Mid-Nineteenth-Century Shakerism was awarded the Charles C. Eldredge Prize for Distinguished Scholarship in American Art.
+Her most recent book project is entitled Sensational Religion: Sensory Cultures in Material Practice.
+Other recent projects include Religion in Plain View: The Public Aesthetics of American Belief and Written on the Heart: Protestant Visual Culture in the United States.
+Promey’s Painting Religion in Public: John Singer Sargent’s “Triumph of Religion” at the Boston Public Library received the American Academy of Religion Award for Excellence in the Historical Study of Religion and Spiritual Spectacles: Vision and Image in Mid-Nineteenth-Century Shakerism was awarded the Charles C. Eldredge Prize for Distinguished Scholarship in American Art.

 Recent articles and book chapters include essays titled “Mirror Images: Framing the Self in Early New England Material Piety”; “Taste Cultures and the Visual Practice of Liberal Protestantism, 1940–1965”; “Situating Visual Culture”; and “The ‘Return’ of Religion in the Scholarship of American Art.”